idev74/tone-tags-npm/README.md

 console.log(tone.decode('What do these tags even mean?? /ly /pos /neg /hyp'));
 // Output: What do these tags even mean?? (lyrics) (positive) (negative) (hyperbole)
 ```

-## What are tone tags/indicators?
-Tone tags or tone indicators are symbols that can accompany social media posts, comments, and messages.
-Their purpose is to explicitly state the intent and tone behind the text, often to prevent miscommunication.